alexandruionica/cloudbackup/private_documentation/docs/architecture.md

 ![database diagram](img/database_structure.png)

+## Tables

+### files

 For each local file and directory belonging under a backed up path there will be an entry in the `files` table.

+Entries are inserted / updated / deleted during a backup job run.
+The only exception to this is a manual "purge" job before a backup section of the config file is deleted/updated or worst case scenario after this has happened (this is not desirable).

+### targets

+Records 1 to 1 mapping of the targets mentioned in the configuration file for a given backup job definition.

+Entries in this table are added only when a backup job starts (basically it is checked that for each config target entry we have an entry in the table).

+Before removing a target during configuration file update a manual "purge" job should be run (or worst case scenario afterwards).
+Ideall we block config file changes via the API if the purge was not ran.

+### remote_files

 The `remote_files` table contains a listing of all remote stored copies of the files (basically the backups).
 A file from the `files` table can have multiple entries in the `remote_files` table due to multiple versions of said file being backed up.
 There is one case where entries in the `remote_files` tables won't have any more a corresponding entry in the `files` table and that is when the local file got deleted.